Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Ministry of Justice and Solicitor General

 Albertans shared feedback through an online survey from November 9 to December 6, 2020, and participated in 2 telephone townhalls.
-The committee will use this feedback to help develop recommendations for the minister of Justice and Solicitor General to consider.
+The committee used this feedback to help develop recommendations for the minister of Justice and Solicitor General to consider.

 The Alberta Firearms Advisory Committee:

 The committee represents groups that speak for a wide range of lawful gun owners, including farmers and ranchers, hunters, collectors and shooting sports enthusiasts, and engage with Albertans on the firearms issues that matter to them.

 MLA Michaela Frey (formerly Glasgo), chair